Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 #### Step 1 - Create a HMAC Authorization request to the Identity API
 The Identity API can create 3 different types of Bearer Token for you.
 The one you need will depend on what you are trying to do.
 The table below shows the 3 types of task and the corresponding Identity API endpoint to call to get the appropriate Bearer Token.
-Choose the appropriate Identity endpoint to match the task at hand.

-Task | Identity Endpoint
+Task | Identity endpoint to use
 -|-
 Management tasks in your account<br/>or tenants, including creating customer orders | Choose `Create Management API Bearer Token`
 Processing a payout instruction<br/>or requesting payout options | Choose `Create Payout API Bearer Token`